ugonnaagwu/practicechangeremote/Week 1/[ENG1.0] Intro to Git and local workflow.md

           </html>

 * Make sure that you save your file!
 File/Save or Command-S work well.
-* Note that a file that has been changed but NOT saved has a circle in it’s tab (to tell you that it’s not saved): ![[ENG1.0]VSCodeNOTSaved](images/%5BENG1.0%5DVSCodeNOTSaved.png) but once you’ve saved the file it changes to an ‘x’: ![[ENG1.0]VSCodeSaved](images/%5BENG1.0%5DVSCodeSaved.png)
+* Note that a file that has been changed but NOT saved has a circle in it’s tab (to tell you that it’s not saved): ![[ENG1.0]VSCodeNOTSaved](images/%5BENG1.0%5DVSCodeNOTSaved.png) but once you’ve saved the file it changes to an ‘x’: ![[ENG1.0]VSCodeSaved](images/%5BENG1.0%5DVSCodeSaved.png).
+* However, there’s an even better option: you can tell VSCode to automatically save your files after you change them.
+You can do this using the File/AutoSave option.
+Click on it to enable auto-save.
+When autosave is enabled the menu item will have a check mark next to it, like so:
+![[ENG1.0]VSCodeEnableAutoSave](images/%5BENG1.0%5DVSCodeEnableAutoSave.png)
 3. Next, open the Source Control panel  (in the Activity Bar):
 ![[ENG1.0]SourceControlActivityBar](images/%5BENG1.0%5DSourceControlActivityBar.png)
 4. Having made a change we need to stage the change.
 Before we do that let’s proofread / double-check our change.
 Within the Source Control panel click on the file that you modified.
 VSCode will show you a ‘before and after’ view of the file (also known as showing you the difference between the versions, which is called a diff for short).
 I can never remember which side is which so instead I look for my changes - that side must be the ‘new’ side, and the other side is the ‘original’ side: